Lamento Borincano

-"Lamento Borincano" ('Puerto Rican Lament') is Rafael Hernández Marín's acclaimed composition in Puerto Rico's patriotic tradition.
+"Lamento Borincano" ('Puerto Rican Lament') is a patriotic composition by Rafael Hernández Marín in honor of Puerto Rico.
 It takes its name from the free musical form Lament (Latin, lāmentor), and from Borinquen, an indigenous name for the island.
 Hernández released the song in 1929 to illustrate the economic precariousness that had engulfed the Puerto Rican farmer since the late-1920s' Puerto Rico.
 It became an instantaneous hit in Puerto Rico and its popularity soon followed in many Latin American countries.
 Renowned international artists have sung it and featured it in their repertoire.

-In 2018, the original 1930 recording of the song by Canario y Su Grupo was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or artistically significant."
+In 2018, the original 1930 recording of the song by Canario y Su Grupo was selected for preservation in the National Recording Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 History

 Hernandez composed the song while he lived in New York City, in Spanish Harlem.
 That same year, he also wrote his masterpiece, "Preciosa".
 In 1947, Hernández returned to Puerto Rico to become an orchestra director at the government-owned WIPR Radio.
 "Lamento Borincano" was interpreted by dozens of artists and became an important part of Puerto Rican culture.

 In 1929, 17-year-old Davilita met Rafael Hernández by chance.
 Davilita got along quite well with Hernández Marín and was able to see the unfinished version of Hernandez's "Lamento Borincano".
 Davilita asked Hernandez if he could record the song, but Hernandez thought that Davilita was too young and declined his request.
 The song was to be recorded by bandleader Manuel "Canario" Jiménez and his band.
 A musician named Ramon Quiroz became ill on the day of the recording, so Davilita ended up as lead vocals, with Fausto Delgado on backup.